J. Rother

 veritically on the side: J. ROTHER

-Here's a picture of the same bottle laid on it's side:
+Here's a picture of the other 2 bottles laid on their sides:

 Back to my bottle home page.